Homosexuality in Japan: Social role play in man and boy roles

 Traditional expressions of male to male sexual and romantic activity were between a man who had gone through with his coming of age ceremony, and a male youth who had not.

-In his introduction to The Great Mirror of Male Love, Schallow writes, "a careful reading of nanshoku okagami makes clear that the constraint requiring that male homosexual relations be between an adult male and a wakashū was sometimes observed only in the form of fictive roleplaying.
+In his introduction to The Great Mirror of Male Love, Schalow writes, "a careful reading of nanshoku okagami makes clear that the constraint requiring that male homosexual relations be between an adult male and a wakashū was sometimes observed only in the form of fictive roleplaying.
 This meant that relations between pairs of man-boy lovers were accepted as legitimate whether or not a real man and a real boy were involved, so long as one partner took the role of 'man' and the other the role of 'boy.'"

-In Two Old Cherry Tree Still in Bloom, the protagonists are two men who have been in love since they were youths.
+In Two Old Cherry Trees Still in Bloom, the protagonists are two men who have been in love since they were youths.
 The "man" in this relationship is 66, and the "boy" in this relationship is 63.